cpp-best-practices/cppbestpractices/04-Considering_Safety.md

 # Considering Safety

-## Const as much as possible
+## Const as Much as Possible
 `const` tells the compiler that a variable or method is immutable.
-This helps the compiler optimize the code and helps the developer know if a function side effects.
+This helps the compiler optimize the code and helps the developer know if a function has a side effect.
 Also, using `const &` prevents the compiler from copying data unnecessarily.
-[Here](http://kotaku.com/454293019) are some comments on const from John Carmack.
+[Here](http://kotaku.com/454293019) are some comments on `const` from John Carmack.

 ```cpp
 // Bad Idea